michaeltasso92/tech-challenges/AI/docs/ARCHITECTURE.md

 - Data quality:
   - Deduplicate near-identical SKUs, standardize codes, resolve aliasing across markets.
   - Explicit handling of accessories/infrastructure when they affect layout, kept as typed nodes not neighbors.

+### National product/kit preferences
+- Incorporate country-level “kit” priors (national planograms) as constraints or biases:
+  - Restrict or upweight candidates consistent with a market’s national kit.
+  - Add features like `in_national_kit`, `kit_version`, and `kit_coverage_ratio`.
+  - Maintain segment-conditioned vocabularies or candidate pools.

 ## Alternative modeling approaches
 - Cross-encoder reranking: re-score top-K from bi-encoder with a cross-encoder for higher precision at low K.